marisacasillas/chatterlab/course_instructions/instructions-final_exam.md

 * How children learn to take turns
 * The role of prediction in human interaction

 Your presentation should define the core phenomena for this topic, explain why the topic is important to know about, demonstrate how the most relevant measures are made (with _multiple_ concrete examples), discuss two of the most important findings, and mention at least one exciting future direction for research.
-The presentation should be around 10 minutes long---any shorter and you should probably be adding more content!
+The presentation should be around 10 minutes long---any shorter and you should probably be adding more content.

 ### Grading
 A top-scoring presentation will:

-- be scientifically accurate and thorough,
+- Be scientifically accurate and thorough,
-- include at least two appropriate and specific examples of relevant measures,
+- Include at least two appropriate and specific examples of relevant measures,
-- accurately describe at least two important findings,
+- Accurately describe at least two important findings,
-- convincingly argue for future research that would engage with deep questions still open on this topic,
+- Convincinly argue for an important future research topic in this domain,
-- be written and delivered in an engaging manner,
+- Be written and delivered in an engaging manner, and
-- be clear enough so that the average adult who knows nothing about this topic can understand everything (I will be testing this!---this is a good chance to get feedback from your friends and family).
+- Be clear enough so that the average adult who knows nothing about this topic can understand everything (I will be testing this!---this is a good chance to get feedback from your friends and family).

 ## Course reflection (up to 1 point)

-Please write one paragraph (200–500 words) describing a theory, finding, method, and/or experience you encountered in this course that has changed the way you look at human communication.
+Please write one paragraph (200–500 words) describing a theory, paper, finding, method, and/or experience you encountered in this course that has changed the way you look at human communication.
 What changed for you, and why?

 ### Grading
-A top-scoring course refection will:
+Full credit for this course refection will:

-- mention a specific theory, finding, method, or experience,
+- Mention a specific theory, paper, finding, method, or experience,
-- describe a change in thinking about human communication ("before" and "after"), and
+- Describe a change in thinking about human communication ("before" and "after"), and
-- be thoughtful and clearly written.
+- Be thoughtful and clearly written.